nginx/unit-docs/source/installation.rst

    locations; other files will be accessed by default prefix-based paths:
    :file:`/usr/local/sbin/`, :file:`/usr/local/modules/`, and so on.

 #.
-If you're building Unit on the system where you intend to run it, omit
+For further packaging or containerization, specify :option:`!DESTDIR` at
-   :option:`!DESTDIR` during installation; the files will be placed at the specified paths.
-If you're building Unit for further packaging or containerization, specify :option:`!DESTDIR` to place the files in a staging location, preserving their relative structure.
+   installation to place the files in a staging location while preserving their relative structure.
+Otherwise, omit :option:`!DESTDIR` for direct installation.

 An alternative scenario is a build that you can move around the filesystem.